“If a client’s mental [concerns] represent a conflict of disintegrated

 a) the effect of the person of the therapist on the client.

 The most effective therapists create a strong therapeutic alliance with their clients: They are those who know their personal characteristics, are self-aware, have the ability to self-observe and self-regulate, recognize the patterns in their own thinking and behavior (Norcross, 2010), focus on their awareness of, and response to, their own psychic processes and commit to their own personal growth (Duncan, 2010, Horvath, 2001).
-Those who have a clear assessment of how they come across to others, can adapt themselves, can self-assess accurately, and can critically analyse their strengths and limitations in their work are most effective with their clients (Donati & Watts, 2005; Wampold, 2011)
+Those who have a clear assessment of how they come across to others, can adapt themselves, can self-assess accurately, can critically analyse their strengths and limitations in their work, and know their own transferences, are most effective with their clients (Donati & Watts, 2005; Wampold, 2011).

 b) the therapist’s understanding of, and responsiveness to, their client’s personality, and

-c) the therapist’s ability to provide a systematic basis for achieving some sort of personality organisation or integration for their client, that is: That is, unifying the various aspects of the client into an understandable whole (Duncan et al., 2014; Lambert & Barely, 2001; Wampold, 2011).
+c) the therapist’s ability to provide a systematic basis for achieving some sort of personality organisation or integration for their client.
+That is, unifying the various aspects of the client into an understandable whole (Duncan et al., 2014; Lambert & Barely, 2001; Wampold, 2011).

 Granted this research there are two challenges to overcome